KyleHoang1907/KyleHoang1907/README.md

    ### - Code: https://github.com/KyleHoang1907/RFM-analysis
    ### - Description: The Marketing Director also proposed a plan to use the RFM model in Python to segment customers, and then launch appropriate marketing campaigns.
 Analyze the current situation of the company and give suggestions to the Marketing team
    ### - Skills: data cleaning, data analysis, data merge
-   ### - Technology: Python, Pandas, Numpy, Seaborn, Warnings, Squarify, Datetme
+   ### - Technology: Python, Pandas, Numpy, Seaborn, Warnings, Squarify, Datetime

 ## 4. HR-analytics
    ### - Goal: https://github.com/KyleHoang1907/HR-Analytics